ivmai/bdwgc/doc/porting.md

   be automatically defined by `gc_config_macros.h` in the right cases.
   It should also result in a definition of `GC_PTHREADS`, as for the existing cases.
-  2. For GC v7, ensuring that the `atomic_ops` package at least minimally supports the platform.
+  2. Ensuring that the `atomic_ops` package at least minimally supports the platform.
 If incremental GC is needed, or if pthread locks do not perform adequately as the allocation lock, you will probably need to ensure that a sufficient `atomic_ops` port exists for the platform